Elias Díaz Preview, Player Props: Rockies vs. Dodgers

 Elias Díaz At The Plate

-- Diaz has picked up an RBI in 33.1% of his games this year, with two or more RBI in 14.7% of his games.
-He has also produced three or more runs in six contests.
+- Diaz has an RBI in 45 of 137 games this year, with multiple RBI in 20 of them.
+He has also driven in three or more of his team's runs in six contests.

-- In 29.4% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (5.1%).
+- He has scored a run in 40 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.